POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 The first data you may want to check are the :ref:`grid properties <tab_grid_properties>`.
-You can get a list of the properties available for your :samp:`PSyGrid` object simply with
+You can get a list of the properties available for your :samp:`PSyGrid` object with

 .. code-block:: python

     mygrid.config.keys()

-By providing one of the properties to :samp:`mygrid.config[{PROPERTY}]` you can access its value.
+You can access the value of any property "PROP" with :samp:`mygrid.config[{PROP}]`.

 Next, you can look at the initial and final values of the runs.
 All the values are available at :samp:`mygrid.initial_values` and :samp:`mygrid.final_values`,